 The manufacture of the A340 ended in 2011 after 20 years of production, with 377 machines built.
 That doesn't sound so bad, but it should be noted that in that same year Airbus sold its 7,000th aircraft, so in terms of unit sales it was not a leader.

-* In any case, aside from a possible A330NEO, the A300 family is close to its final end of production, Airbus seeing the advanced A350 and other new jetliners as the future.
+* The A330neo is likely the end of the road for the A300 family Airbus seeing the advanced A350 and other new jetliners as the future.
 With the rise in fuel prices, jetliners that were perfectly competitive twenty years ago may be too expensive to operate today, with the result that jetliners with plenty of airframe life left in them go to the wreckers.
 It seems plausible that even the new generation of jetliners, such as the A350, will have relatively short service lives -- more radical fuel-efficient designs currently on the drawing boards quickly reducing them to obsolescence in turn.BACK_TO_TOP

 * There are dozens of military-government users, too many to list, of the Airbus A300 family, typically operating them in jetliner / personnel and VIP transport operations, with few or no changes from civil jetliner configuration aside from the occasional custom luxury interior fit, the machines often being obtained used from the civil market.
 However, a number of military services have obtained the A310-300 or A330-200 in more specifically military configurations:

 The MRTT also has lighting and day-night cameras to support tanker operations, with an operator's station in the cockpit.
 Both the MRT and MRTT can be kitted up with receivers for inflight refueling.